Agentic-Insights/codebase-context-spec/README.md

 - [Context File Example (.context.md)](.context.md)
 - [AI Assistant Prompt (CODING-ASSISTANT-PROMPT.md)](CODING-ASSISTANT-PROMPT.md)

+## Supported Node.js Versions

+This project supports the following Node.js versions:

+- Node.js 18.x
+- Node.js 20.x
+- Node.js 22.x

+We recommend using the latest LTS (Long Term Support) version of Node.js for optimal performance and security.

 ## Codebase Context: A New Convention

 The Codebase Context Specification introduces a convention similar to `.env` and `.editorconfig` systems, but focused on documenting your code for both AI and humans.
 Just as `.env` files manage environment variables and `.editorconfig` ensures consistent coding styles, CCS files (`.context.md`, `.context.yaml`, `.context.json`) provide a standardized way to capture and communicate the context of your codebase.